William-Dbt/ft_printf/README.md

 To test this project the following tester were usefull:
 - https://github.com/Tripouille/printfTester
-It help me alot to understand leaks
+It helped me a lot to understand leaks

 ## Note